Č

 The grapheme Čč (Latin C with caron) is used in various contexts, usually denoting the voiceless postalveolar affricate consonant /[t͡ʃ]/ like the English ch in the word chocolate.
 The caron is known as háček in Czech, mäkčeň in Slovak, kvačica in Serbo-Croatian, and strešica in Slovene.
 It is represented in Unicode as U+010C (uppercase Č) and U+010D (lowercase č).

 Origin

 The symbol originates with the 15th-century Czech alphabet as introduced by the reforms of Jan Hus.
 In 1830, it was adopted into Gaj's Latin alphabet, which is used in Serbo-Croatian.
-It is also used in Macedonian, Slovak, Slovenian, Latvian, Lithuanian, Pomak, and Berber alphabets.
+It is also used in Slovak, Slovenian, Latvian, Lithuanian alphabets, in the Northern-Berber Latin alphabet, and in some proposed orthographies of Pomak.